ThatCoolCoder/foss-rcas/README.md

             - hacky solution: create an InvalidMappingType
     - if it fails to find positions for spawn, game crashes
 - General refactoring/organizing
+    - if input settings screen becomes unperformant, make all the dialogs only be instanced when needed
     - move `Art/Common` -> `Art/Locations/Common`
     - Make all "modules" (EG Propeller, BrushlessMotor, Battery) instanceable scenes? (instead of just scripts)
     - Make more things (forcers, etc) use Utils.GetNodeWithWarnings, and give that method a better name